Gajenthiranmothish/json-web-token/README.md

 # json-web-token
-Demo project for Spring Boot jwt
+Demo project for Spring Boot jwt.

 Insert user credentials manually into the user table in the Database to authenticate.